ParkerHar/Popular-Movie-Analysis/README.md

 ## Data  :chart_with_upwards_trend:

-The dataset used in this project was built from IMDB and the numbers.com
+The data used in this project was built from IMDB and the-numbers.

-The resulting dataset from IMDB included a wide variety of information such as title, director, average rating, genre and  runtime.
+The resulting dataset contains a bunch of information about movies including the director, genre, rating, and revenue.

-Unfortunately, I could not find a free dataset from IMDB that contained revenue and budget information.
-This is where the-numbers website came in handy.
-This website is updated daily with financial information on ~6500 of the biggest movies in the past 100 years.

 These datasets were combined using a “fuzzy” match to help mitigate any differences in the movie titles between the two websites.